biocatiit/website/content/scihi/2008_protein_breathing.rst

         The research team used techniques that allowed an estimate of the size of rigid bodies that move during protein breathing.
-Concluding that secondary structures, such as alphahelices, move like rigid bodies during breathing, the authors hypothesized that breathing involves slow collective movements.
+Concluding that secondary structures, such as alpha helices, move like rigid bodies during breathing, the authors hypothesized that breathing involves slow collective movements.
 Another striking result of the study is that a protein’s attributes such as size, structure class, subcellular location, or presence of multiple